rdubois-crypto/cylib/README.md

 ## How to make a good burritos ? (integrate a library or an accelerator in CY_LIB) ?

+Files are split into three categories: API, Native implementations and wrappers.
+Native implementations are either in the **external/** (for external libs) or  **src/** directory.
+API files are meant to be instanciated by a wrapper.
+The wrapper forces an implementation into the common interface (which could be a simple sequence of #define if the API are strictly equivalent at a permutation of arguments).
+Then by using the good #include sequence, the user may change from one implementation to another.

 |  API file | Description      |     Possible Wrap           |     Type    |
 |:---------:|------------------|:---------------------------:|:-----------:|
 |  cy_fp.h  | Prime fields     | cy_wrap_bolos_fp.c          |  WRAP       |